awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 1. **Session policies** – The code then checks whether the principal entity is using a session that was assumed by passing a session policy\.
 You can pass a session policy while using the AWS CLI or AWS API to get temporary credentials for a role or federated user\.
 If the session policy is present and does not allow the requested action, then the request is implicitly denied\.
 The code returns a final decision of **Deny**\.
 If there is no session policy, or if the policy allows the requested action, the code continues\.

 1. **Identity\-based policies** – The code then checks the identity\-based policies for the principal entity\.
 For an IAM user, these include user policies and policies from groups to which the user belongs\.
-If any statement in any applicable identity\-based policies allow the requested action, then the enforcement code returns a final decision of **Allow**\.
+If any statement in any applicable identity\-based policies allows the requested action, then the enforcement code returns a final decision of **Allow**\.
 If there are no statements that allow the requested action, then the request is implicitly denied, and the code returns a final decision of **Deny**\.

 1. **Errors** – If the AWS enforcement code encounters an error at any point during the evaluation, then it generates an exception and closes\.